 In our family Christmas gift exchange, I was often the one that wound up buying the same gift as someone else.
 We'd be gathered together around the tree passing out and unwrapping presents and once I'd see someone unwrap the same exact gift that I had brought for them (because we were all given the same "wish lists") - I'd go from feeling the high excitement of, "I can't wait until they open my gift" - to the low dread of knowing that when they got to opening the same one from me, it would actually be a let down and they'd try to hide their disappointment of having a duplicate and try to make me feel better.
 Never a fun moment, can you relate?

-This brought up a constant issue in our family's Christmas gift exchange story and how our holiday gift giving evolved into the hassles of giving embarrassing duplicate gifts, struggling to make wish lists, buying predictable/boring gifts, getting things you really can't use & having to return them, and having to deal with traffic and crowds and stressful holiday shopping in general.
+This brought up a constant issue in our family's Christmas gift exchange story and how our holiday gift giving evolved into the disappointment of giving duplicate gifts, struggling to make wish lists, buying predictable/boring gifts, getting things you really can't use & having to return them, and having to deal with traffic and crowds and stressful holiday shopping in general.

 Let's face it, family Christmas gift exchanges can often lose their magic once we get older and all the little kids have grown up, and as adults we have much more holiday stress to deal with and have likely had the thought, "Can't we just skip it this year", or "I wish it was over with already".